Loading

 • if their employer has a contract with the federal government or agency that sets the minimum hourly rate they will be paid.

-Holidays / Vacation
+Maine Holidays & Vacation

-Maine state labor laws do not require employers to provide paid holidays, sick leave, vacation or health insurance.
+Maine state labor laws do not require employers to provide paid holidays, sick leave, vacation, or health insurance.

-Meal Breaks / Rest Periods
+Meal Breaks & Rest Periods

-Employees who work 6 hours or more are entitled to an unpaid rest break of 30 minutes if 3 or more people are on duty.
-No other breaks are required.
+Maine state labor law breaks state that employees who work 6 hours or more are entitled to an unpaid rest break of 30 minutes if 3 or more people are on duty.

 Pay Period